PLMUN-CITCS/2025-ADVDBMS-LAB007/README.md

    - `join_students_and_enrollments.sql`: Contains the query to join `Students` and `Enrollments` tables.

    **Notable Observations (to be discussed after completing the exercise):**
-   - `SELECT` Clause: The `SELECT` clause specifies which columns to retrieve. `*` selects all columns.
+   - SELECT: What You Want to See: The SELECT clause is your way of specifying which columns you want to retrieve. * is a shortcut for "everything," but often you'll want to be more selective.
-   - `FROM` Clause: The `FROM` clause specifies the table(s) to retrieve data from.
+   - FROM: Where to Look: The FROM clause tells the database which table(s) to pull data from.
+It's the starting point of your query.
-   - `WHERE` Clause: The `WHERE` clause filters the data based on a specified condition.
+   - WHERE: Filtering the Results: The WHERE clause is your filter.
+It lets you narrow down the results based on specific conditions.
+Think of it as a sieve for your data.
-   - Joins: Joins combine data from multiple tables based on a related column.
-Understanding different join types (INNER, LEFT, RIGHT, FULL) is crucial.
+   - Joins: Combining Forces: Joins are essential for working with related data across multiple tables.
+Understanding the different types of joins (INNER, LEFT, RIGHT, FULL) is crucial for getting the information you need.
-   - Aliases: Aliases make queries easier to read and write, especially when dealing with multiple tables.
+   - Aliases: Short and Sweet: Aliases make your queries more readable, especially when dealing with long table names or complex joins.
+They're like nicknames for your tables.

-   - SQL Syntax: Ensure you are using the correct SQL syntax for your specific database system.
+   **SQL Script Best Practices**
-   - Data Exploration: Use `SELECT` statements to explore your data and verify that it is being stored correctly.
+   - Data Exploration is Key: Use SELECT statements to explore your data.
+Get to know your tables and what information they contain.
 This is a fundamental part of database development.
-   - Filtering and Sorting: Explore other `WHERE` clause conditions (e.g., `LIKE`, `BETWEEN`, `IN`, `NOT IN`) and learn how to sort results using the `ORDER BY` clause.
+   - Filtering and Sorting Power: Master the WHERE clause and its various conditions (LIKE, BETWEEN, IN, etc.).
+Learn how to sort your results with ORDER BY.
+These are essential tools for data analysis.
+   - Explicit Joins: The Modern Way: Use the explicit join syntax (INNER JOIN, LEFT JOIN, etc.).
+It's clearer, more maintainable, and the preferred way to write joins.
+Avoid the older, implicit join syntax if you can.

    **Step-by-Step Instructions:**

    1. Setting up the Environment